precice/su2-adapter/README.md

 The script will not execute if the environment variables are unset or empty.

 If you do not want to use this script, manually copy the files to the locations given in it.
 The two environment variables need to be defined as stated above, nevertheless.

+Note that the automake/autoconf tools are required to install the adapter.
+If they are not available, the adapter installation script aborts and points out the requested tools.

 After copying the adapter files to the correct locations within the SU2 package, SU2 can be configured and built just like the original version of the solver suite.
 Please refer to the installation instructions provided with the SU2 source code.
 SU2 should be built with MPI support in order to make use of parallel functionalities.
 The script *su2AdapterInstall* states recommended command sequences for both the configuration and the building process upon completion of the execution.